-The last enemy that will be destroyed is death.
-(I Corinthians 15:26)
+The last enemy (final round) that will be destroyed is death.
+(1 Corinthians 15:26, parenthesis added)

 Whether it is golf, boxing, exercise, or even life itself, the final round can be a brutal but welcome event.